 STEM is a national movement to get students involved with science, technology, engineering, and math.
-The number of kids extending the school year with this specialized learning during the summer months is rapidly increasing.
-It’s in the best interest of New Jersey’s future generations to build vital twenty-first century skills around problem solving, creativity, critical thinking, and innovation.
-Thanks to iD Tech Camps, students are acquiring that competitive edge for school, their career, and life in general.
+It’s in the best interest of NJ’s future generations to build vital skills around problem solving, creativity, critical thinking, and innovation.
+Thanks to iD Tech Camps, students are acquiring that competitive edge for school, their career, and beyond.

 By the year 2020, there will be over one million unfilled STEM jobs.
 However, there will not be enough students prepared to fill these open positions.
 Today’s kids simply are not prepared for the future,” says Karen Thurm Safran, Vice President of Strategic Partnerships, iD Tech.

 We live in a world surrounded by technology where learning to code is as vital as incorporating reading, writing, and arithmetic.
 Coding will only become more prevalent and part of our society, so it is critical to teach students how to understand logic-based thinking.
 Most of iD Tech’s courses incorporate coding.”